A movie review by: Lee Sonogan

 Hannibal Lecter: A census taker once tried to test me.
 I ate his liver with some fava beans and a nice chianti.

 Sir Anthony Hopkins and Jodie Foster only share four scenes throughout the course of the film.
 In preparation for his role, Sir Anthony Hopkins studied files of serial killers.
-Also, he visited prisons, and studied convicted murderers, and was present during some court hearings concerning gruesome murderers and serial killings.
+Also, he visited prisons, studied convicted murderers, and was present during some court hearings concerning gruesome murderers and serial killings.
 One of the inspirations, Sir Anthony Hopkins borrowed, for his interpretation of Hannibal Lecter, was a friend of his in London who never blinked, which unnerved anyone around him.

 Jodie Foster spent a great deal of time with F.B.I.
 Agent Mary Ann Krause prior to filming.
 Krause gave Foster the idea of Starling standing by her car crying.
 Krause told Foster that at times, the work just became so overwhelming that it was a good way to get an emotional release.
 After Jodie Foster first read the Thomas Harris novel, she tried to buy the rights herself, only to find Gene Hackman had beaten her to it.

 The Silence of the Lambs was inspired by the real-life relationship between University of Washington criminology professor and profiler Robert Keppel, and serial killer Ted Bundy.
 Bundy helped Keppel investigate the Green River Serial Killings in Washington.
-Bundy was executed January 24, 1989.
-The Green River Killings were finally solved in 2001, when Gary Ridgway was arrested.
+Bundy was executed on January 24, 1989.
+The Green River Killings were finally solved in 2001 when Gary Ridgway was arrested.

 With twenty-four minutes and fifty-two seconds of screen time, Sir Anthony Hopkins’ performance in this movie is the second shortest to ever win an Academy Award for Best Actor in a Leading Role, with David Niven in Separate Tables in 1958 beating him, at twenty-three minutes and thirty-nine seconds.